lyramakesmusic/pygpt4/README.md

 model = gpt4(api_key)

-# You can also specify a system prompt:
+# You can also specify a system prompt (this is the default):
 model = gpt4(api_key, sys="You are a clever, creative AI assistant.")
 ```